[output_post_excerpt]

 YOHANA: Shh!
 What the hell is that!?

 Oh um.
 It’s me.
 In my real angel form.
-I’m the “something not right”.
+I’m the “something wrong”.
 Apologies for the confusion.
 I think I’ll call him Metatron just for the sake of clarity.
 Have I told you about my actual form before?
 Must have.
-Well, it’s not very different from the other funky looking angels.
+Well, it’s not very different from the other angels.
 I just have great difficulties controlling my size, frequency, and color spectrum when I’m like… that.
 So.
 Right now, what’s entering the throne room is just a very large, very bright, very loud, cosmic… mess.
 I could go into great detail, like “yeah hi I’m Metatron I’ve got so and so many wings and oooo the heavens tremble when I speak”.
-But we don’t have time from that right now.
+But we don’t have time for that right now.
 Because…

 Metatron is floating up to stop in front of the throne and starts to speak.